rmosolgo/graphql-ruby/guides/subscriptions/overview.md

 - __queueing__: How does your application distribute the work of re-running subscription queries?

 Read more in the {% internal_link "Implementation guide", "subscriptions/implementation" %} or check out the {% internal_link "ActionCable implementation", "subscriptions/action_cable_implementation" %}, {% internal_link "Pusher implementation", "subscriptions/pusher_implementation" %} or {% internal_link "Ably implementation", "subscriptions/ably_implementation" %}.

+### Broadcasts

+By default, the subscription implementations listed above handle each subscription in total isolation.
+However, this behavior can be optimized by setting up broadcasts.
+Read more in the {% internal_link "Broadcast guide", "subscriptions/broadcast" %}.